 The rationale behind the investment was quintessential Munger and Buffett.
 First and foremost, Coca-Cola was, and still is, a high-quality business with a strong competitive advantage—its globally recognized brand and its expansive, efficient distribution network.

 At the time of Berkshire’s investment, Coca-Cola was also undervalued.
 The market was still feeling the aftershocks of the ’87 crash and the company had gone through a period of stagnation in the early ’80s.
 However, Munger and Buffett saw beyond the temporary woes.
-They recognized that the intrinsic value of Coca-Cola, driven by its robust business model and its globally loved brand, was much greater than its market price.
+They recognized that the intrinsic value of Coca-Cola, driven by its business model and its globally loved brand, was much greater than its market price.

 Additionally, the duo had a deep understanding of the beverage industry and saw the potential for Coca-Cola to increase its per capita consumption in international markets.
 For them, it was a bet on a wonderful business at a fair price, with a significant margin of safety.